Important Information

 Race Entry

 The racer must enter by their name on their AMA card.
 (If your name on your AMA card is William Smith.
 Do not enter the race as Billy Smith.)
-You must also be sure to list your bike brand.
+They must also be sure to list the bike brand for contingency.

 Race Format